-Masses of pigeons flapped around the tourists, landing on their arms and heads.
-It’s amusing to watch.
+Masses of pigeons flap around the tourists, landing on their arms and heads.

-One woman screamed and jumped around flapping her own arms in fright while a small boy next to her stood as still as a statue with his arms raised towards the sky.
+One woman screams and jumps around flapping her own arms in fright while a small boy next to her stands as still as a statue with his arms raised towards the sky.

-As I continued to walk, I found myself away from the main tourist area in the back streets of Venice where the charming shops were replaced by moss-covered walls and musty odours of Venice’s back canals.
+As I continued to walk, I find myself away from the main tourist area in the back streets of Venice where the charming shops were replaced by moss-covered walls and musty odours of Venice’s back canals.s

-Wrinkly apron-clad grandmothers peered out of paint-peeled windows and rows of washing flapped from the windows above my head.
+Wrinkly apron-clad grandmothers peered out of paint-peeled windows and rows of washing flap from the windows above my head.

-The sun began to disappear behind the buildings and darkness slowly descended upon these narrow lanes.
+The sun begins to disappear behind the buildings and darkness slowly descends upon these narrow lanes.